dklopstein/waste-sorting-classifier/README.md

 ### Data Exploration

 The dataset has 15,000 pictures of waste classified as plastic, paper, cardboard, glass, metal, organic waste, and textiles intercepted already in a landfill environment.
 This will help the accuracy of our model since it is devoid of surrounding trash.
+The plots and results from data exploration can be seen below:

-- 15,000 images
+- Number of classes: 30
-- 30 classes
+- Number of images: 15000
-- all images 256x256 pixels
+- Unique image sizes: [(256, 256)]

-- 500 images of each class
+The distribution of image sizes shows that each image was 256 by 256 pixels as can be seen below:

 ### Preprocessing